-13. I have perused the allegations levelled against the Noticee in the SCN and the material available on record.
-In the instant matter, the following issues arise for consideration and determination: - I. Whether the Noticee has violated regulations 3(a), (b), (c), (d) and 4(1) and 4(2)(a) of PFUTP Regulations?

-- II.
-Do the violations, if any, on the part of the Noticee attract monetary penalty under section 15HA of SEBI Act? - III.
-If so, what would be the quantum of monetary penalty that can be imposed on the Noticee after taking into account the factors mentioned in section 15J of the SEBI Act?

-14. In this regard, it is pertinent to refer to the relevant provisions of PFUTP Regulations which are alleged to have been violated by the Noticee, as under:
+11. I have perused the allegations levelled against the Noticee in the SCN and the material available on record.
+In the instant matter, the following issues arise for consideration and determination: - I. Whether the Noticee violated the provisions of regulations 3(a), (b), (c), (d) and 4(1) and 4(2)(a) of PFUTP Regulations? - II.
+Do the violations, if any, on part of the Noticee attract monetary penalty under section 15HA of SEBI Act? - III.
+If so, what would be the quantum of monetary penalty that can be imposed on the Noticee after taking into consideration the factors mentioned in section 15J of the SEBI Act?
+12. Before proceeding further, it is pertinent to refer to the relevant provisions of PFUTP Regulations which are alleged to have been violated by the Noticee, as under:

 "3.
-Prohibition of certain dealings in securities"
+Prohibition of certain dealings in securities